 - emotional and psychological issues such as depression and anxiety

 Your doctor will discuss any treatment or care required for these or other issues with you.
 You may also find it helpful to talk to a trained counsellor, psychologist or specialist phone helpline.
-You can contact Melanoma Patients Australia at 1300 88 44 50 for support and assistance.
+You can contact Melanoma Patients Australia at 1300 88 44 50 or the Cancer Council Helpline on 13 11 20 for support and assistance.

-If you have had melanoma in the past, there is a chance that the condition may return; however, most people treated for early melanoma do not have further trouble with the disease.
-The chance of your melanoma returning is higher if your previous cancer was particularly widespread and severe.
+If you have had melanoma, there is a chance that the cancer may return; however, most people treated for early melanoma have no further trouble with the disease.
+The chance of your melanoma returning is higher if your previous cancer was particularly widespread and advanced.

 You will need regular check-ups to monitor your health.
 You will be taught a range of self-examination techniques that you can use to check for any changes in your skin, or enlarged lymph glands near to where you had the cancer.
 If you are concerned, you should see your specialist as soon as possible.